ACAD-UofA/Guide-to-manipulating-PLINK-EIG-and-VCF-files/README.md

 ## Merge datasets in EIGENSTRAT
 Use mergeit, syntax is `mergeit -p parfile`. \
 mergeit documentation: https://github.com/argriffing/eigensoft/blob/master/CONVERTF/README \
+One issue is you can only merge two datasets at once. \
 `*.parfile` format:
 ```
 geno1: <input1>.geno